1960 Ethiopian coup attempt: Clashes

+Coup suppressed

+The use of force saved Selassie's regime, but in effect turned the Imperial Army into a major pillar of the regime.
 General Tsege was killed in the fighting; Colonel Warqenah committed suicide.
 Mengistu and Germame evaded capture until 24 December 1960 when they were surrounded by the army near Mojo.
 Rather than face capture, Germame committed suicide; Mengistu surrendered.
 He was publicly hanged in a church square a few months later.
 Germame's body was brought to Addis Ababa and hanged as well, as a manner of demonstrating the Emperor's resolve.
 Official casualty figures state that at least 300 people were killed, many of them civilians caught in the street fighting; Christopher Clapham considers them "likely to be underestimates", noting in a footnote that The East African Standard in Nairobi, in what was then Kenya Colony, estimated about 2,000 dead and wounded in its 20 December 1960 story.

 Aftermath

-Although Paul Henze asks the relevant question, "Was the 1960 coup the harbinger of the revolution of 1974?", he denies that there was a significant connection with his next sentence: "Only in a very general sense, if at all."
-Henze emphasises the inside nature of the coup, how much of the population of Ethiopia was illiterate and had little awareness of events in the capital city.
-However, Henze admits that the threat to his rule caused a change in the Emperor's behaviour: after reorganising his government and appointing the Tsehafi Taezaz ('Minister of the Pen'), Aklilu Habte-Wold, as Prime Minister, Haile Selassie "gave less attention to domestic affairs and devoted more time to foreign affairs, making a place for himself in the Pan-African movement and championing decolonization. ...
+By elevating the political importance of the military during the coup attempt, the emperor became exclusively dependent on their loyalty for survival going forward.
+This made the stability of the imperial regime precarious, as any sign of discontent within the armed forces could threaten Selassie's survival.
+The emperor attempted to placate the military over the following decade, with the effect of enhancing the militaries awareness of their growing power and political importance.
+The threat to imperial government rule caused a change in the emperor's behaviour: after reorganising his government and appointing the Tsehafi Taezaz ('Minister of the Pen'), Aklilu Habte-Wold, as Prime Minister, Haile Selassie "gave less attention to domestic affairs and devoted more time to foreign affairs, making a place for himself in the Pan-African movement and championing decolonization. ...
 Not to be overshadowed by many of the new personalities on the African scene – Nkrumah, Sekou Toure, Kenyatta, Nyerere – he continued to take a leading role in Pan-African politics."

+The loyalty of Ethiopian paratrooper forces, trained in Israel, played a critical role in the swift suppression of the insurrection, with Israeli advisors providing guidance on how to respond during the crisis.
+Despite their role in helping loyalist forces assert control, the Israelis were deeply embarrassed by the revelation that the main coup plotters had maintained regular contact with their military advisors in the period leading up to the coup.
+While some within the Emperor’s inner circle harbored suspicions about Israel’s involvement, Haile Selassie himself believed that Israel was in favor of stability rather than revolution in Ethiopia and had moved in support of him.
+The Israelis argued to the Ethiopians that the coup plotters had a 'Nasserite spirit'.